killerapp/mem8-plugin/commands/m8-research.md

    - Each agent knows its job - just tell it what you're looking for
    - Don't write detailed prompts about HOW to search - the agents already know

-4. **Wait for all sub-agents to complete and synthesize findings:**
+4. **Wait for all subagents to complete and synthesize findings:**
-   - IMPORTANT: Wait for ALL sub-agent tasks to complete before proceeding
+   - IMPORTANT: Wait for ALL subagent tasks to complete before proceeding
-   - Compile all sub-agent results (both codebase and memory findings)
+   - Compile all subagent results (both codebase and memory findings)
    - Prioritize live codebase findings as primary source of truth
    - Use memory/ findings as supplementary historical context
    - Connect findings across different components